I don't need to fight To prove I'm right I don't need to be forgiven!

 The song "Teenage Wasteland" has two verses, a bridge, and a second chorus section that were later cut out when the song became "Baba O'Riley".

 Replacement Goldfish: Oddly enough, not any of the drummers or bassists brought in to replace the original rhythm section: Pete calls the current touring band "Who-2" and maintains that Keith Moon and John Entwistle can never be truly replaced.
 A more straight example is Simon Townshend for his yet-living brother; Roger Daltrey has taken him on his non-Who solo tours to basically do everything Pete would typically do (guitar-playing, various vocal parts in Tommy songs).
-He even voiced Pete when The Who appeared on The Simpsons.
+He even voiced Pete when The Who appeared on The Simpsons since Pete had lost his voice at the time.

 Scooter Riding Mod: The Who were closely associated with the British mod scene during their early career, with 1966's A Quick One, their second album, being the zenith of their association with that subculture.
 The next few albums following it, though, see the group reinventing itself as one of the pioneers of 1970s hard rock, a process that was more or less complete by 1971's Who's Next.